WilsonH918/Data_Pipeline_ETL_Pipeline_Web3_Token/README.md

 ## Loading
 The transformed data is then loaded into a PostgreSQL database for analysis.
 The data is sorted in descending order by datetime to facilitate analysis and visualization.
 The PostgreSQL database can be accessed using tools such as Beaver or other SQL clients.
 ![image](https://user-images.githubusercontent.com/117455557/229133515-f30d54b4-e8cf-42ee-9e6f-19e9d3e1a572.png)

+## Requirements
+- Docker installed on your machine
+- An Airflow installation (you can use the official Apache Airflow Docker image)
+- A PostgreSQL database (or another database supported by Airflow)

 ## Setting up the Environment
 1. Open the docker-compose.yaml file and go to the "services" section to find the PostgreSQL section.